hindutva/hindutva.github.io/main/social-cultivation/clan/ethnic-shifts/v1/tp_mahAdevan/10_Appendix_II_AparashikhA_bhrahmans_Di.D.Derent_ghroups_and_Shettlements.md

 +++
-title = "10 Appendix II"
+title = "10 āppendikṣ īī āparaśikhā bhrahmans: ḍifferent ghroups and ṣettlements:"

 +++
-Aparaśikhā Brahmans: Different Groups and Settlements:
 2a.
 Vaṭama.
 Tamil-speaking.
 Found all over Tamil Nadu and Kerala, with strong presence in most urban centers in India.
 The largest single group from all evidence.
 Sub-divisions [Thurston: 1907:334]:
 2.a.i.
 Cōḷa Dēśa; 2.a.ii.
 Vaṭa Dēśa; 2.a.iii.
 Sabhayaṛ; 2.a.iv.
 Iñji; 2.a.v.
 Tummagunḍa Drāvida.
 2b.
 Kēśi [or Hiraṇyakēśi].
 Tamil-speaking.
 All ṣatyāṣāṭa Sūtra of the Taittirīya Śākhā of the Black Yajurveda.
 Unknown settlements, but said to be very conservative, hence to be found in Tanjāvūr and Kumbakōṇam area.